Learn About CHIP in Alaska

 In answer to the question “Is CHIP the same as Medicaid in Alaska?” the state of Alaska describes CHIP as an expansion of the Medicaid program.
 CHIP serves as an alternative Medicaid for children who do not qualify to receive Medicaid services.
 The income maximum for AK KidCare (CHIP) is higher than the income requirement for Medicaid eligibility, making it easier for families to qualify for medical assistance.
 However, the programs are not completely exclusive of one another.
 For instance, the application procedures for CHIP and Medicaid enrollment are one and the same, as you fill out the same application to enroll in either program.

-Who is eligible for CHIP in Alaska?
+Who qualifies for CHIP in Alaska?

 Before learning how to apply for CHIP in Alaska, you must first learn about the eligibility requirements for the program.
 To be eligible for the Children’s Health Insurance Program (CHIP) in AK, a candidate must: